rothgar/awesome-tmux/README.md

 - [dmux](https://github.com/zdcthomas/dmux) Configurable tmux workspace manager written in Rust
 - [harpoon](https://github.com/Chaitanyabsprip/tmux-harpoon) A tool to bookmark sessions and jump between them in a flash.
 Like ThePrimeagen/harpoon, but for tmux.
 - [libtmux](https://github.com/tmux-python/libtmux) Python API for tmux
+- [moxide](https://github.com/dlurak/moxide) A tmux session manager with a modular config
 - [powerline](https://github.com/powerline/powerline) Statusline plugin for vim, and provides statuslines and prompts for several other applications including tmux
 - [tmux-powerline](https://github.com/erikw/tmux-powerline) A hackable statusbar for tmux consisting of dynamic & beautiful looking segments, inspired by vim-powerline, written purely in bash.
 - [sesh](https://github.com/joshmedeski/sesh) Smart session manager for the terminal